Will Lee: Early career

-Lee was born to a Jewish family in Brooklyn, New York.
+Lee was born to a Jewish family in Brooklyn, New York on August 6, 1908.
 His father, a bookbinder, lost his job due to economic changes.
 Will Lee came to adulthood during the Great Depression.
 He worked odd jobs in New York City and absorbed the intellectual atmosphere of Greenwich Village, an enclave of avant-garde culture where small presses, art galleries, and experimental theater thrived.
 He began his career as a character actor on stage.
 He was a member of the Group Theater in the 1930s and appeared in Johnny Johnson, Night Music, Boy Meets Girl, The Time of Your Life (as Willie the pinball machine addict) and other Broadway plays.
 He succeeded John Garfield as the lead in Golden Boy.
 He also was involved in the Workers Lab Theatre, by presenting plays that supported the labor movement and social justice.

 Lee was co-founder of the Theater of Action and a member of the Federal Theatre Project.
 During World War II, he served in Army Special Services in Australia and Manila and was cited twice for directing and staging shows for troops overseas, as well as teaching acting classes.

 After the war, he appeared Off Broadway in Norman Mailer's The Deer Park (as movie mogul Teppis) and on Broadway in The Shrike, Once Upon a Mattress, Carnival!, Incident At Vichy, and The World of Sholom Aleichem.